glitch-y/Neural-Networks/README.md

 3. RNN: the script uses Recurrent Neural Networks to predict international airline passengers for a given month and year
 4. VAE: the script uses a Variational Autoencoder to reconstruct the input data as accurately as possible
 5. Clustering (K-Means): the script uses K-Means Clustering to classify wine data
+6. winedata.csv: the data file for script number 5